zzstoatzz/birdo/README.md

 `c1, c2, c3 = df.columns`

 where the datafile had 3 columns.
-When hashing/extracting data from the `df`, use these variables as an alias for the clunky column names on the actual datafile (e.g. 'Production (tonnes)').
+When hashing/extracting data from the `df`, use these variables as an alias for the clunky column names on the actual datafile (e.g. `prod` for 'Production (tonnes)').

 #### TASKS
 #### Task 1: Extract and Plot